TEACHING PHILOSOPHY AND CORE VALUES

 My approach to education and facilitation is grounded in a holistic philosophy that views human development as the integrated, connected growth of body, mind, and spirit within community.
 This holistic philosophy informs my core values:

 I equally value students’ physical, academic, creative, and social development.
 Dance is an active process of meaning-making that engages body, mind, and creativity while building social skills.
 By working through this medium, I facilitate learning that is integrated and responsive to many different learning styles and needs.

 I bring my whole self to teaching.
 I believe in honoring students by being genuine, and seek to contextualize my work by sharing my influences and personal experiences.
-My artistry is inseparably, dynamically connected to teaching: I draw from my artistic interests, knowledge, and practices to inform my teaching, and teaching provides inspiration and challenges my assumptions and habits about my art form.
+I draw from my artistic interests, knowledge, and practices to inform my teaching, and in turn, teaching provides inspiration and challenges my assumptions and habits about my art form.

 I honor student agency in the learning process.
 At the beginning of a class, I remind students that they are in charge of their own bodies, boundaries, and decisions.
-As a teacher and facilitator, I work to create an environment and class structure that will facilitate learning, and utilize questions and reflective dialogue to help students build their own knowledge.
+I work to create environments, structures, and experience that will bring forth the unique knowledge of the people in the room.